The Koger Building

 Florida Driver’s License Check

-Q: What if the Law Office of Russo & Russo needs to review the driving record for my case?
+Q: What if Your Law Office needs to review the driving record for my case?

 We have collected the information found below in an effort to help you avoid placing yourself in the position of being arrested or charged for “Driving While License Suspended or Revoked.”
 The following information is also provided to help you determine the current status of you Florida driver’s license and to take steps in an effort to reinstate your privilege to drive.

-Q: What if I am not represented by Russo & Russo, but need a copy of my driver’s license record immediately?
+Q: What if I am not represented by Your Law Office, but need a copy of my driver’s license record immediately?

 A: This information is not available via the internet for free.
 However, it may be available for a fee from private vendors.
 Also, contrary to popular belief, your local driver’s license office will not provide you with a copy of your driver’s license record.
 (See the next question for information on obtaining a driver’s license record from the DHSMV by mail.)
 However, our office has learned that you can secure this document for a small fee from the Hillsborough County Clerk of Court located at 9309 North Florida Avenue, Suite 103 in Tampa.
 (Telephone: 813-276-8200).
 To our knowledge, it is not available from any Pinellas County government source.